moll/js-oolong/doc/API.md

 ### Objectware.assign(target, source...)
 Assigns all enumerable properties on `source` objects to `target`.
 Similar to `Object.assign`, but takes inherited properties into account.
 Does not modify anything in the source objects.
+Returns `target`.

 Think of it as _extending_ the first object step by step with others.